-Youtube Marketing: Statistics and Lessons to Use YouTube for Marketing
+Youtube Marketing: Statistics and Lessons to Use

 YouTube, the biggest video platform on the planet, has over 1 billion user traffic and 300 hours of video uploaded every minute of every day.
 That’s 5 hours of video content every second.